 Do you like to add a touch of personal creativity to your seasonal decorating?
-I have 2 easy fall DIY crafts for your home decor.
+I have two easy fall DIY crafts for your home decor.

-If you do enjoy making items for your home, then these 2 easy fall DIY crafts will give you an opportunity to satisfy that creative itch.
+If you do enjoy making items for your home, then these two easy fall DIY crafts will give you an opportunity to satisfy that creative itch.

 These 2 fall crafts can be used in just about any room of your home, either alone or as a part of a seasonal vignette.
 They work all through Thanksgiving.

 Both fall crafts use organic materials ~ wood and burlap ribbon ~ as their foundation.
 Add some paint and stencils, and you have 2 wonderful focal points that will last year after year.

 Did I mention that these fall crafts are easy to make?
 You’ll see as I walk through the process.